-Notes: Hybrid seeds and rice is expressed in MT while Area needed to cultivate hybrid seeds is in Ha
+Notes: Hybrid seeds and rice is expressed in MT while Area needed to cultivate hybrid seeds is in Ha; Actual figures are updated every 5 years

-Table 3 shows that to cater to the implied demand for hybrid rice, the hybrid rice plantation area should increase to 500,000 hectares by 2018 from 236,000 hectares in 2014-assuming that the average hybrid rice yield is 6 MT/hectare.
-This increase in acreage should be accompanied by an increase in demand for hybrid rice seeds from 4,717 MT in 2014 to 8,100 MT in 2018.
+Table 3 shows that to cater to the implied demand for hybrid rice, the hybrid rice plantation area should increase to 600,000 hectares by 2019 from 236,000 hectares in 2014-assuming that the average hybrid rice yield is 6 MT/hectare.
+This increase in hectarage should be accompanied by an increase in demand for hybrid rice seeds from 4,717 MT in 2014 to 9,000 MT in 2019.